 - Pregnancy: The increased strain on the body and changing requirements of the pregnancy cause the veins in the legs to struggle to keep up, often leading to varicose both in pre and post-partum.

-Read more: Varicose Vein Causes
+Read more: Varicose Veins Explained.

-How do I relieve the pain?
+Burning sensation on skin: How do I relieve the pain?

 It’s most important when seeking to treat the pain and issues related to venous insufficiency and varicose, that you treat the cause.
 Speak to your GP or contact The Vein Institute to work out the best plan.